Julia-Wagner/tails-and-treats/README.md

 I added a custom 404 page to direct the user to a customized error page that is consistent with the website style.
 The button is linked to the main menu.

 ![404 Page](docs/screenshots/404_mobile.png)

+## **Deployment**

+To be able to use Lighthouse testing right away, I deployed my website after implementing the header and footer.
+The steps to deploying a website on GitHub pages are:

+1. Open the [repository](https://github.com/Julia-Wagner/tails-and-treats) and go to the **Settings** tab.
+2. Navigate to the **Pages** tab in the left menu.
+3. Choose **Deploy from a branch** and select the according branch, *main* in my case.
+4. Click save.
+The link to the deployed website can then be found in the [repository](https://github.com/Julia-Wagner/tails-and-treats) on the right menu under **Environments**.

+The link to my live site is: [Tails and Treats: A Canine Maze Adventure](https://julia-wagner.github.io/tails-and-treats/)